 The NFS server and the OpenVMS operating system provide many levels of security controls you can use to protect your file systems.
-Section 22.1.3, Section 22.1.4, and Section 22.1.7 describe how the server uses the proxy and export databases to restrict client access, and how to use OpenVMS account privileges and file protections to control access to files and directories.
+Section 22.1.3, "How the Server Grants Access to Users and Hosts", Section 22.1.4, "How the Server Maps User Identities", and Section 22.1.7, "How OpenVMS and the NFS Server Grant File Access" describe how the server uses the proxy and export databases to restrict client access, and how to use OpenVMS account privileges and file protections to control access to files and directories.